MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-troubleshooting.md

 ![A screenshot of the invalid rules error displayed when a deployment fails due to broken links.](media/deployment-pipelines-troubleshooting/broken-rule.png)

 When a previously successful deployment fails due to broken links, a warning is displayed.
-You can click **Configure rules** to navigate to the deployment settings pane, where the failed dataset is marked.
-When you click the dataset, the broken rules are marked.
+You can select **Configure rules** to navigate to the deployment settings pane, where the failed dataset is marked.
+When you select the dataset, the broken rules are marked.

 To deploy successfully, fix or remove the broken rules, and redeploy.